-Despite limited cable-tool technologies of the day, the Alaska Steam Coal & Petroleum Syndicate produced oil near the remote settlement of Katalla on Alaska’s southern coastline.
-The oilfield there also led to construction of Alaska Territory’s first refinery.
+Despite limited cable-tool drilling technology of the day, the Alaska Steam Coal & Petroleum Syndicate produced oil near the remote settlement of Katalla on Alaska’s southern coast.
+The small oilfield also led to construction of Alaska Territory’s first refinery.

 The Katalla discovery well, drilled on private land owned by the Alaska Development Company, marked the first unsteady steps of Alaska’s petroleum industry.